MicrosoftDocs/defender-docs/defender-endpoint/linux-preferences.md

 > [!NOTE]
-> Real-time enforcement level is not a complete security solution.
-It needs to be supplemented by other features like scheduled scans.
+> It is recommended to also use [scheduled scans](https://learn.microsoft.com/en-us/defender-endpoint/linux-schedule-scan-mde?view=o365-worldwide) as per requirement.

 #### Enable/disable behavior-monitoring